Essenceia/Until_Heat_Death_Do_Us_Part/README.md

 destination MAC address.
 This implies that all broadcast and multicast packets will be forwarded.

-## Improvements

-List of potenciel future improvements :
-- 10Mbps support with dynamic switching between 100Mbps and 10Mbps
-- Adding VLAN tagging to responses from VLAN tagged packets
-- Make the wrapper easy to import into a third party project
-- Add perf counters and expose said counters over JTAG
-- Management data to JTAG bridge ?
-(MDIO/MDC)

 ## Credits

-Thanks to the Tiny Tapeout project, its contributors, and all the community working on open source silicon tools for making this possible.
+Thanks to `thegreatpotatogod` on reddit for inspiring me with such a terrible ides, the Tiny Tapeout project, its contributors, and all the community working on open source silicon tools for making this possible.